 Constipation

-Overfeeding calcium-based foods, particularly raw meaty bones, will result in hard and chalky stools.
+Overfeeding calcium-based foods, particularly raw meaty bones, will result in overly hard, chalky, and/or crumbly stools.
 Many pets are capable of eliminating hard stools.
-However, if too much bone has been fed, constipation is possible.
+However, constipation is possible if too much bone has been fed.

-Eliminate raw meaty bones and other unnecessary additional ingredients.
+If too much bone is fed, eliminate raw meaty bones and other unnecessary additional ingredients until the issue is resolved.
 Adjust meals to only include muscle meat and organs.
-The boneless muscle meat and organs have a laxative effect and will assist in bowel movements.
-Additionally, add in SEB powder which lubricates the colon wall and helps with the elimination of stool during constipation.
+The boneless muscle meat and organs should have a laxative effect to assist in bowel movements.
+Additionally, add in SEB powder which will lubricate the colon wall and help with the elimination of stool during constipation.

 Supplemental Support